vmware/vic-product/docs/user_doc/vic_vsphere_admin/upgrade_h5_plugin_vcsa.md

 # Manually Upgrade the vSphere Client Plug-Ins on vCenter Server Appliance #

-If you have previous installations of the vSphere Client plug-ins for vSphere Integrated Containers, you must upgrade them.
+If you have upgraded to a version of vSphere Integrated Containers that pre-dates 1.4.3, you must upgrade the plug-ins manually.
 This procedure describes how to upgrade existing plug-ins for a vCenter Server Appliance.

+**NOTE**: This procedure is not relevant to vSphere Integrated Containers 1.4.3 or later.
+In vSphere Integrated Containers 1.4.3 or later the plug-ins are installed automatically.

 **Prerequisites**

+- You have upgraded the vSphere Integrated Containers appliance to a  version that pre-dates 1.4.3.
 - You are upgrading the plug-ins on a vCenter Server appliance instance.
 If you are running vCenter Server on Windows, see [Manually Upgrade the  vSphere Client Plug-Ins on vCenter Server for Windows](upgrade_h5_plugin_windows.md).
 - You deployed the vSphere Integrated Containers plug-ins with vSphere Integrated Containers 1.2.x or 1.3.x.
 For information about installing the plug-ins for the first time, see [Manually Install the vSphere Client Plug-Ins on a vCenter Server Appliance](plugins_vcsa.md).
 - You upgraded an existing vSphere Integrated Containers 1.4.x appliance to a newer 1.4.y version.
 For information about upgrading the vSphere Integrated Containers appliance, see [Upgrade the vSphere Integrated Containers Appliance](upgrade_appliance.md).